splunk/public-o11y-docs/get-started/tutorials/k8s-infrastructure-tutorial/k8s-install-otel.rst

 -----------------------------------------------------------

 1. Log in to Splunk Observability Cloud.
-2. Select the :guilabel:`Add Integration` button or in the left navigation menu, select :guilabel:`Data Management` to open the :strong:`Integrate Your Data` page.
+2. Select the :guilabel:`Add Integration` button or in the left navigation menu, select :guilabel:`Data Management`.
+3. Go to the :guilabel:`Available integrations` tab, or select :guilabel:`Add Integration` in the :guilabel:`Deployed integrations` tab.
-3. Select :guilabel:`Deploy the Splunk OpenTelemetry Collector`, and select :guilabel:`Next`.
+4. Select :guilabel:`Deploy the Splunk OpenTelemetry Collector`, and select :guilabel:`Next`.
 The Install Configuration screen displays.
-4. In the :guilabel:`Platform` menu, select :guilabel:`Kubernetes`.
+5. In the :guilabel:`Platform` menu, select :guilabel:`Kubernetes`.
 The setup guide opens.

-5. Enter the values applicable to your environment to configure the Collector instance.
+6. Enter the values applicable to your environment to configure the Collector instance.

 .. image:: /_images/infrastructure/images-k8s-infrastructure-tutorial/k8s-setup-wizard-new.png
   :width: 80%